DataDrake/cuppa/README.md

 ## Configuration

+Your confiuguration file must be located at `$Home/.config/cuppa`

 ### Github Personal Access Keys

 Github limits the number of requests per day for unauthenticated clients.
 If you would like to get